Generic Name: trametinib (tra ME ti nib)

 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using Mekinist.

 This medicine may affect fertility (ability to have children) in women.
 However, it is important to use birth control to prevent pregnancy because trametinib can harm an unborn baby.

 You should not breastfeed while using this medicine, and for at least 4 months after your last dose.

 How should I take Mekinist?

 Mekinist is used only if your cancer has a specific genetic marker (an abnormal "BRAF" gene).
 Your doctor will test you for this gene.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Take Mekinist on an empty stomach, at least 1 hour before or 2 hours after a meal.

-Your doctor will need to check your skin on a regular basis while you are using Mekinist, and for up to 6 months after your last dose.
+Your doctor will need to check your skin every 2 months while you are using Mekinist, and for up to 6 months after your last dose.